Saba Capital Management L.P. Bolsters Position in ASA Gold And P

 ASA Gold And Precious Metals Ltd Company Overview

 ASA Gold And Precious Metals Ltd, with its inception dating back to 1958, operates as a closed-end, non-diversified investment company.
 The company's primary objective is to achieve long-term capital appreciation by investing in entities involved in the exploration, development, and mining of precious metals and minerals.
-With a market capitalization of $247.586 million, ASA represents a significant player in the asset management industry.
+With a market capitalization of approximately $260.22 million, ASA operates within the single segment of asset management.

 Transaction Specifics